Find Keyword Opportunities with Google Trends, Python and Ahrefs

 Starting the Script

-My recommendation is to develop this script in Google Colab as we use a specific Colab library and extension but can be done elsewhere just fine with a couple of minor tweaks.
+I recommend developing this script in Google Colab because it uses a Colab-specific library and extension.
+It can be run elsewhere with minor tweaks.

-First, let’s install the module pytrends which will help us tap into Google Trends data.
-If you are using Colab, put an exclamation mark before pip3 so !pip3.
+First, install the module pytrends to access Google Trends data.
+In Colab, prefix pip3 with an exclamation mark (!pip3).

 pip3 install pytrends